BartvLaatum/GreenLight-Gym2/README.md

 - **CasADi Library:**
   Install the [CasADi](https://web.casadi.org/) library.
 This work builds on CasADi version 3.6.7.
-Linux machines can build the CasADi from the source following the next instructions:
+Linux machines can build CasADi from the source using these instructions:

   #### 1. Clone the repo and checkout v3.6.7
   ```shell